Christmas 2022: this time with a sustainable Christmas tree? - NIKIN EU

 Sustainable Christmas tree: the alternatives

-If you no longer want to use a short-lived and then "used-up" tree, you have other options.
-Probably the most sustainable: bouquets or arrangements made of fir branches or other conifers, which can be taken from the forest floor without damage.
+If you don't want to fall back on a short-lived and then "used up" tree, you have other options.
+Probably the most sustainable: bouquets or arrangements made from fir branches or other softwoods, which can be taken from the forest floor without damage.
 Of course, this is a far cry from the classic tree, but it is worth it for the environment and the conservation of resources.

 Alternative to Christmas tree